Effective starting: September 6, 2023

 14.1.
 The Supplier’s responsibility for the provision of the Product is limited in accordance with what is stated in these Terms.

 14.2.
 The Supplier is - with the limitations set out below - liable to the Customer for damages caused due to the Supplier’s negligence.
-However, the Supplier is not liable for damages caused by third-party platforms, such as Atlassian, or any integrations to other systems or applications that the Customer may want to use the Product together with.
+However, the Supplier is not liable for damages caused by third-party platforms, such as Atlassian, including any fault, disturbance, or unavailability caused by such third-party platform, or any integrations to other systems or applications that the Customer may want to use the Product together with.
 Neither is the Supplier liable for damages due to modifications or changes to the Product made according to the Customer’s instructions or performed by anyone other than the Supplier (including but not limited to the Customer and Customer’s suppliers).